Fuddu

-The film Stars Shubham and Swati Kapoor in lead roles, with Pritosh Sand, Shalini Arora, and Vikki Ahuja playing supporting roles.
-Sunny Leone was seen in a song, which is partly written by Ranbir Kapoor.
+The film stars Shubham and Swati Kapoor in lead roles, with Pritosh Sand, Shalini Arora, and Vikki Ahuja playing supporting roles.
+Sunny Leone was seen in a song, which includes lines recited by Ranbir Kapoor.

 Plot

-The film depicts story of Mohan, who has just arrived from Banaras to Mumbai city.
+The film depicts the story of Mohan, who has just arrived from Banaras to Mumbai city.
 He is disturbed to see how people live in cramped houses in the city of Mumbai.
 His entire world tilts upside down when his wife leaves him for reasons which are untrue.
-His family too discards him and disrespects him.
+His family discards him and disrespects him.